Rosemary Fried Chicken recipe by Fernay McPherson of Minnie Bell’s Soul Movement, with introduction from We Are La Cocina.

 In a large mixing bowl, whisk together the flour, rosemary, and salt.

 Working in two or three batches, dredge the chicken in the flour mixture and carefully lower the pieces into the hot oil.
-Deep-fry, turning once, until the chicken is cooked through and colored a deep golden brown, 8 to 10 minutes.
+Deep-fry, turning once, until the chicken is cooked through and colored a deep golden brown, 8 to 10 minutes per side to ensure chicken is cooked thoroughly - especially for bigger pieces.
 (The temperature will drop when you add the chicken; don’t worry, it will come back up as the chicken fries.)
+Cook to internal temperature of 160F.
 Drain the chicken on a wire rack, toss with more hot sauce (or reserve some for those who prefer it without) and serve.

 Note: Check local natural food stores for rice bran oil or order it online; its high smoke point works well for deep-frying.